 But Moore had a larger story, of which the FBI apparently wasn’t aware.
 Before settling down in Danville with her husband, Moore had already been divorced twice and had abandoned her previous children to be raised by her own parents.

 Moore’s shapeshifting seemed to stem from a narcissistic desire to be the center of attention wherever she went.
-And so it was that one year after basking in “hero” status as the point-person for PIN, Sara Jane Moore pointed a handgun at Gerald Ford in San Francisco and squeezed off a shot before being disarmed by an ex-Marine in the crowd.
+And so it was that one year after basking in “hero” status as the point-person for PIN, Sara Jane Moore found herself in San Francisco’s Union Square, standing at the front of a small crowd outside the St. Francis Hotel waiting to catch a glimpse of Gerald Ford.
+When he emerged from the hotel to walk down the steps to the limousine that would take him directly to the airport, Moore pulled out the revolver she had purchased that morning, took aim, and squeezed off a shot.
+When she realized she had missed, she aimed again.
+But before she could pull the trigger, she was tackled and disarmed by an ex-Marine who happened to be in the crowd.

 That was the second attempt on Gerald Ford’s life.
 The first had come 17 days earlier in Sacramento when longtime Manson disciple Lynette “Squeaky” Fromme leveled a handgun at the president, but was apprehended by a Secret Service agent before she could fire off a shot.